 Similarly, if you have an excruciating toothache in a specific tooth with lingering sensitivity to hot and cold temperatures because of severe decay or injuries, you will likely need help from an endodontist and not an oral surgeon.
 Endodontists have the expertise and the tools to provide endodontic therapy to eradicate infections to your dental pulp and tooth roots.

-Endodontic specialists are also surgeons in that they perform complicated surgeries of your teeth without impacting any other part of your mouth.
+Endodontic specialists are also surgeons in that they perform complicated surgeries on your teeth without impacting any other part of your mouth.
 Oral surgeons don’t affect your mouth when performing any surgical procedure.
 Instead, they provide remedies to correct issues confronting you before they aggravate into severe conditions.
 However, oral surgeons wouldn’t consider interfering in the domain of Endodontists who perform surgical procedures that are entirely different.
-Therefore while both professionals can perform surgeries, their areas of specialization are distinct with similar objectives of reliving the patient from infections or pain they experience.
+Therefore while both professionals can perform surgeries, their areas of specialization are distinct with similar objectives of relieving the patient from infections or pain they experience.

 Your dentist usually recommends you if you need dental work from a specialist.
 If your dental problem stems from your tooth, you require endodontic therapy needing help from an endodontist.
 However, if you have other issues impacting your mouth and jaw without causing any pain in your teeth, your dentist refers you to an oral surgeon to determine the cause of your discomfort and provide appropriate treatment as they deem suitable for you.
 Therefore the decision to see oral surgeons or Endodontists depends on your general dentist, who advises you on the best course of action.